Ronald Acuña Jr. Player Props: Braves vs. Brewers

-The Atlanta Braves, including Ronald Acuna Jr. (.333 on-base percentage in past 10 games, 73 points below season-long percentage), take on starting pitcher Adrian Houser and the Milwaukee Brewers at American Family Field, Saturday at 7:15 PM ET.
+Ronald Acuna Jr., with a slugging percentage of .500 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Julio Teheran on the mound, July 23 at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-5) against the Brewers.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Brewers.

 Ronald Acuña Jr. Game Info & Props vs. the Brewers